PeiPeiC/SecondSavings/README.md

 ## About

-SecondSavings is a comprehensive Time Tracking Web App designed to help users effectively track, analyze, and optimize their time usage.
-Our platform focuses on enabling individuals to log and categorize their daily activities, encompassing work, study, personal routines (such as eating and exercise), and more.
-With SecondSavings, users gain deeper insights into how they spend their time, supported by advanced features like report generation and time-to-money calculations, highlighting the principle that "time is money" and enhancing awareness against time wastage.
+SecondSavings is a comprehensive Time Tracking Web App designed to empower users in efficiently managing, analyzing, and optimizing their time utilization.
+Our platform facilitates the meticulous logging and categorizing daily activities, spanning work commitments, personal routines, study sessions, and more.
+With SecondSavings, users gain invaluable insights into their time allocation, supported by advanced functionalities such as report generation and time-to-money calculations, reinforcing the adage that "time is money" and fostering heightened awareness against time squandering.
+Additionally, our innovative study group feature fosters a sense of community, enabling users to collaborate and motivate each other toward achieving their goals.

-## Video Demo
+## Youtube Video Demo
 [![SecondSaving Youtube video](https://img.youtube.com/vi/9v88hEWe7WA/0.jpg)](https://www.youtube.com/watch?v=9v88hEWe7WA)

 ## Features

-- **Activity Logging**: Users can log various daily activities, categorizing them into work, study, personal routines, etc.
+- **Activity Logging**: Seamlessly categorize daily activities into work, life, and study segments.
-- **Categorization**: Activities can be categorized for better analysis and understanding of time distribution.
+- **Categorization**: Utilize customizable categories for a comprehensive understanding of time distribution.
-- **Report Generation**: Generate detailed reports on time usage to help users make informed decisions about time management.
+- **Report Generation**: Generate detailed reports on time usage to facilitate informed decision-making in time management.
-- **Time-to-Money Calculations**: Understand the monetary value of your time to emphasize the cost of time wastage.
+- **Time-to-Money Calculations**: Ascertain the monetary value of time, underscoring the significance of efficient time utilization.
+- **Google Task Integration**: Connect tasks to Google Task lists within the app's categories, streamlining task management for users who log in with their Google account.
+- **Group Study**: Foster collaboration and motivation by creating or joining study groups, facilitating shared progress tracking within the community.

 ## Development Setup